 - Milk and Feeding

 Some intended mothers will induce lactation, and you should mention this to the hospital prior to the birth.
 I’ve heard horror stories of hospitals refusing to allow the intended mother to breastfeed her own baby because ‘the surrogate is the legal mother.’
 You should avoid the stress of it becoming a problem by speaking to the hospital well in advance and gaining their support.
 Further, the surrogate team needs to discuss milk and feeding arrangements.
 Some surrogates don’t want to breastfeed or provide milk for baby.
 Other surrogates will offer to express colostrum, or to express milk for a few weeks or months.
 Other surrogates, including myself have enjoyed breastfeeding the baby in the early days and then moving to expressed milk for baby.
-There is no wrong or right answer, as every team and every surrogate is different.
+You can read more about milk and feeding of a surrogacy baby, and remember that there is no wrong or right answer, as every team and every surrogate is different.

 Rest assured, a surrogate who breastfeeds and has skin-to-skin contact with the baby will not become ‘too attached’ to baby, and this will not affect her ability to hand the baby over.
 On the contrary, in my experience the breastfeeding of surro-baby felt as natural as handing her over to her fathers, and felt like a lovely long goodbye between her and I. Breastfeeding in the early days is good for baby, and good for the birth mother – it helps her uterus contract and also allows her body to adjust to no longer being pregnant.
 My advice about breastmilk and feeding is to be flexible – we were still adjusting our plan in the days leading up to and after the birth, and I always knew I could change my mind if ever I felt it was too much.